Austin – Small Town, Big Industry

 My thanks go to Richard Florida, for posting a link on Twitter to this article Austin Is In A Creative Class Of Its Own.
-As many of you know, Austin, Texas, is host to the enourmous South by Southwest Music, Film and Interactive Conference.
+As many of you know, Austin, Texas, is host to SXSW, otherwise known as the South by Southwest Music, Film and Interactive Conference.
 It’s a huge affair, one that I’ve kept promising myself, every year for the past seven years, that I would attend.

 “Austin musicians value their art every bit as much as they value their commercial success, if not more,” says Brent Grulke, SXSW’s creative director.
 “Austin has traditionally been supportive of musicians.
 There are places to play.
 There are jobs. … Most of the time, musicians have to have another job on top of their music career.
 And it has traditionally been an affordable place to live.

 “In Austin,” he adds, “musicians are [in] a high-status profession.
 It may be a low-paying profession, but it is a high-status position.
 People love musicians in Austin.””

 In Hong Kong and Singapore being a musician is not a “high-status position.”
 Musicians are not loved in these societies.
 But, the arts and creative industries still matter and so they are propped up by government programmes and corporate sponsorships.
 This creates just enough incentive to keep younger locals from leaving why they explore their creative interests.
 It also generates enough cultural entertainment to keep rich locals satisfied.

 But, it also generates enormous dependency and works against the kind of entrepreneurship artists and musicians need to flourish.
 So, how does Austin manage to create such a huge creative industry in such a small city with so little supporting infrastructure?